nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * [High quality]
   - User friendly interface: sleek list design to view all of your of internship applications.
 * [Streamlining management]
-  - Add, delete and update your internship applications: everything you need to manage your list of internship applications.
+  - Add, delete and update the status of your internship applications: everything you need to manage your list of internship applications.
 * [Insights]
   - Tailored summary of your list of internship applications so that you can gain hidden insights.